team401/Docs/Technical/Other-Gears.md

 ![](../res/bevelExample.jpg)

-Unlike spur gears, bevel gears will produce a force along their axis of rotation in addition to the standard tangential separation force.
+Unlike spur gears, bevel gears will produce a force along their axis of rotation in addition to the standard tangential and radial forces.

 ## Worm Gears